-Buy in bulk.
-Cook ahead.
-Store leftovers.
 With the right freezer, you’ll make fewer trips to the store while saving time and money.
-Take a moment to consider your options and space constraints to find the freezer that’s a perfect fit for your life and lifestyle.
+Take a moment to consider your food storage needs and space constraints to find the freezer that’s a perfect fit for your home.

 Freezers come in four basic sizes:

 Small = 6-9 cubic feet

 Large = 18+ cubic feet

 Multiply the number of people in your family by 2.5 cubic feet to help determine your food storage needs.

 If you buy in bulk, a freezer is an excellent choice: One cubic foot of freezer space accommodates approximately 35 pounds of food.

 If you prepare and freeze foods when they’re fresh or in-season, you’ll benefit from a freezer.
 Farmers, gardeners and hunters all need freezer storage space.